Posted on July 13, 2014

 Posted on April 13, 2014

-We had a seriously exciting Thursday on the 10th of April shooting the Adidas ZX Flux launch in Helsinki – we have awesome clients, right?
+We had a seriously exciting Thursday on the 10th of April shooting the adidas ZX Flux launch in Helsinki – that’s what we get for working with awesome companies like Superson, right?

-A lot of cool stuff was going on at the launch, courtesy of Adidas.
+A lot of cool stuff was going on at the launch, courtesy of adidas.
 There was an open bar that served amazing Dark Mojitos (I’m a creative so drinking on the job doesn’t hurt), some really cool food all in the form of some futuristic rolls, the amazing dance group Flow Mo Crew, and last but not least, Sini Sabotage performed live.
-Obviously they also launched the new ZX Flux, and had a wall with five really nice colourways to show, and we we’re there to shoot the party, and hang out with the celebrities, bloggers and some Adidas Skateboarding athletes, definitely not a bad Thursday.
+Obviously they also launched the new ZX Flux, and had a wall with five really cool colourways to show, and we we’re there to shoot the party, and hang out with the celebrities, bloggers and some adidas Skateboarding athletes; definitely not a bad Thursday.

 Yesterday was spent at the editing bay, and the video is done and we’re trying to work with our clients to get it out as soon as possible, of course they have to OK it first!